lukso-network/docs/docs/learn/expert-guides/key-manager/execute-relay-transactions.md

 :::info Execution Rights

-To execute relay transactions using a third-party add, you will need the [`EXECUTE_RELAY_CALL`](https://docs.lukso.tech/standards/universal-profile/lsp6-key-manager/#permissions) permission.
+To successfully execute a relay call, the address [signing the relay transaction](https://docs.lukso.tech/standards/universal-profile/lsp6-key-manager#how-to-sign-relay-transactions) will need the [`EXECUTE_RELAY_CALL`](https://docs.lukso.tech/standards/universal-profile/lsp6-key-manager/#permissions) permission.

 :::

-After installation, we can import the contract artifacts and set up relevant constants.
-To encode the transaction, you need the address of the Universal Profile smart contract and the private key of a controller key with sufficient [LSP6 Permissions](../../../standards/universal-profile/lsp6-key-manager.md#permissions) to **execute** the transaction.
-The controller, addresses, and artifacts will then be used to set up the contract instances for the [Universal Profile](../../../standards/universal-profile/lsp0-erc725account.md) and [Key Manager](../../../standards/universal-profile/lsp6-key-manager.md) you will interact with.
+To encode a transaction, we need the address of the Universal Profile smart contract and the private key of a controller key with sufficient [LSP6 permissions](../../../standards/universal-profile/lsp6-key-manager.md#permissions) to execute the transaction.

+First, create an instance of the [Universal Profile](../../../standards/universal-profile/lsp0-erc725account.md) contract and its [Key Manager](../../../standards/universal-profile/lsp6-key-manager.md).

 <Tabs groupId="provider-lib">